Shubham4792/Superheroes-Game-Construct2-framework-/README.md

 # Superheroes-Game-Construct2-framework-
-HTML based 2 player versus game developed using Construct2
+HTML based 2 player one on one game developed using Construct2